jcbart/ContrailManager/README.md

 Contrail ice mass in segments which are still alive (i.e. have not reached an age or dissipation threshold) is written to `QIcontrail` at the end of each coupling interval.

-For examples of Fortran interfaces for the **Contrail Manager** functions, see [WRF-Contrail-Coupler](https://github.com/jcbart/WRF-Contrail-Coupler).
+For examples of Fortran interfaces for the **Contrail Manager** functions, see [WRF-Contrail-Coupler](https://github.com/jcbart/WRFContrail).

-Runtime configuration options are set in `CM-config.yaml` which must be located in the same directory as the final executable.
+Runtime configuration options are set in `CM-config.yaml` which must be located in the same directory as the final executable along with any input files required by the contrail plume models.